Ultramarine flycatcher: Description

-Somewhat smaller in size than a sparrow (ca. 10 cm) and with a stocky build.
+Somewhat smaller in size than a sparrow (c.
+10 cm) and with a stocky build.
 The male is deep blue above, sides of head and neck are deep blue, and a prominent white patch runs from centre of throat, through breast to belly.
 The amount of white on the brow and tail show clinal variation from West to East along the Himalayan foothills, which is sometimes taken to distinguish three subspecies: